STEM Internships: Research, Conservation, and Ecology

 Contact: For questions about the E2C3 program or specific faculty advisors, please contact CSM Science Department Chair, Dr. Melanie Osterhouse mdosterhouse@csmd.edu.
 Although the participating mentors vary, please see the hyperlinks in the application for the following: Hali Kilbourne, Jackie Grebmier, Carys Mithcelmore, Slava Lyubchich, and Laura Lapham.
 These researchers are commonly taking student interns as part of the E2C3 program.
 Applicants are reviewed each August and January.

-The Student Experience: This internship spans a full academic year, blending hands-on environmental action with community advocacy:
+The Student Experience: This immersive internship spans a full academic year, blending rigorous environmental action with powerful community advocacy.
+You will build a standout resume, master real-world skills, and make a tangible difference in your local ecosystem:

-• Field Remediation (Fall & Spring): Lead independent and organized cleanups along targeted stretches of the Potomac River in Western Charles County (including sites like Mallows Bay, Purse State Park, and Smallwood State Park).
-You will use mobile field kits to remove debris and GIS tools to log spatial data.
+- Field Remediation (Fall & Spring): Take charge as a field leader!
+You will organize and direct independent and large-scale cleanups along targeted, beautiful stretches of the Potomac River in Western Charles County (including Mallows Bay, Purse State Park, and Smallwood State Park).
+You won't just be removing debris—you will use mobile field kits and professional GIS tools to log crucial spatial data for the coalition.

-• Community Education (Yearlong): Alongside field cleanups, you will develop and execute an ongoing public outreach campaign across Charles, St. Mary's, and Calvert counties to educate the public and address the root causes of waterway pollution.
+- Community Education (Yearlong): Environmental stewardship doesn't stop at the water's edge.
+Alongside your fieldwork, you will design and execute a high-profile public outreach campaign across Charles, St. Mary's, and Calvert counties to educate the public and tackle the root causes of waterway pollution.

-Contact: For more information, contact Professor Rachael Bateman rebateman@csmd.edu.
+Contact: Ready to make a lasting impact?
+For more information or to start your journey, contact Professor Rachael Bateman at rebateman@csmd.edu.

 Overview: The CSM Biology Department, in partnership with the U.S. Fish and Wildlife Service, is seeking motivated students to assist with the Horseshoe Crab Cooperative Tagging Program.
 This opportunity is ideal for students interested in biology, environmental science, conservation, wildlife research, marine ecology, or gaining authentic field experience for graduate school and future careers.